|

 and "sweet" fragrances.
 The palate is rich, oily and the

 finish is quite long.
+We opened a bottle after a blind-tasting as

 The local importer told me "As